Himatnagar: Culture

 Municipal corporation serves two town halls, Sahkar Hall situated at railway crossing in Mahavirnagar and Nalinkant Gandhi town hall situated near Post Office.

 Connectivity

 Himatnagar has a railway station (Broad gauge line) and a GSRTC Bus Depot.

 Himatnagar is connected with National Highway No.8 (Mumbai to Delhi).
-The one of the busiest National Highway of India.

 Economy

 Himatnagar is a central site for the ceramic industry of the state, and is home to several manufacturing units such as Asian Granito India, Adison Granito Ltd, Oracle Granito, Kethos Tiles, Exxaro Tiles, Sonata Tiles and Century Tiles.
 The town has also been home to major companies in the weighing scale industries since 1960.

 Motipura, Mehtapura, Mahavirnagar, Pologround, chandnagar, Bagicha vistar are major areas.Mahavirnagar and Pologround are posh areas.